GH05T-HUNTER5/GH05T-INSTA/README.md

 `Do not copy this project`

-`Never modify the GH05T INSTA tool`
+`Never modify the GH05T-INSTA tool`

 <a href="https://github.com/GH05T-HUNTER5/GH05T-INSTA/blob/main/OWN-Tool/README.md"><b>Create a gh05t tool for yourself</b></a>